Do smart TVs have built in streaming?

 While a smart TV can still function as a regular television without an internet connection, you will not be able to access streaming services or other online features.

-Absolutely!
-Smart TVs often have multiple HDMI ports, allowing you to connect devices like streaming sticks, gaming consoles, or Blu-ray players for additional streaming options.
+Yes, you can connect external streaming devices, such as a Roku or Apple TV, to your smart TV.
+This can provide additional streaming options and features that may not be available on the built-in streaming platform.

-In conclusion, smart TVs are a convenient all-in-one solution for streaming enthusiasts.
-With their built-in streaming capabilities, easy-to-use interfaces, and access to a wide range of streaming services, they offer a seamless and immersive entertainment experience.
-So, if you’re looking to upgrade your television and dive into the world of streaming, a smart TV might just be the perfect choice for you.
+In conclusion, smart TVs have revolutionized the way we consume media offering built-in streaming capabilities.
+With a smart TV, you can enjoy a vast array of streaming services directly on your television, without the need for extra devices.
+So, if you’re looking to enhance your entertainment experience, a smart TV might just be the perfect solution for you.